PengZeYan/MSO-Player/README_EN.md

 **Main Properties:**
 - All properties inherited from MediaPlayer
 - `FlipY`: Enable/disable Y-axis flipping for 360° videos
+- `RotationMode`: Video rotation mode (applicable for videos from different sources)

 **Main Methods:**
 - All methods inherited from MediaPlayer